 In the case of common diseases, however, your suffering may be the doctor's fault if they were irresponsible, neglectful, or rash in their diagnosis.
 The trauma a misdiagnosis can cause may be hard for you to deal with.
 In the case of a lost loved one or difficult recovery, it could talk multiple years for you to heal.
 Don't take on the liability that belongs to your neglectful healthcare provider.
-If you need to seek compensation for medical bills, emotional loss or trauma, the St. Paul personal injury attorney at Rob Roe Law, LLC may be able to help.
+If you need to seek compensation for medical bills, emotional loss or trauma, the St. Paul misdiagnosis attorney at Rob Roe Law, LLC may be able to help.
 With more than 20 years of experience, our team works hard to gain everything we can for our clients.

 The challenge of becoming a doctor is steep, for good reason.
 It can take up to 15 years of undergrad studies, med school, residency and other training to earn a position in a hospital.
 Along with countless hours of reading and testing, becoming a doctor is a huge commitment and responsibility.
 All this work is to prove that they can be trusted by their patients.
 When you go into your doctor or physician's office, you want to feel at ease, not doubting the diagnosis they give you.
 Doctors, despite having many years of experience, can make mistakes.
 There are times when those mistakes are understandable, and other times when they are impermissible.
 In the case of medical malpractice, a doctor has made an impermissible mistake.
 Through negligence, laziness, poor scheduling, irresponsible judgment or lack of attention, they may miss an easy and obvious diagnosis.
 A mistake may cost serious injury, pain, suffering, or even a life.
-Getting help from a skilled personal injury lawyer may be the next step you need to take.
+Getting help from a skilled misdiagnosis lawyer may be the next step you need to take.